Docker and Podman Setup Guide

 Security hardening

-Both nginx configurations include the following security hardening out of the box:
+Both nginx and caddy configurations include the following security hardening out of the box:

 Setting